Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 > aside negative
 > The sample data for the quickstart that we load will only cover the dates between 2022-01-01 to 2022-10-31.
 Don't be alarmed if a query on a data later or earlier than that returns an empty response

-### Step 4 - Setup Snowflake and prepare Snowpark Container Services environement
+### Step 4 - Setup Snowflake and prepare Snowpark Container Services environment

-In this step we set up the required primitives in Snwoflake to host and run serivces.
+In this step we set up the required primitives in Snowflake to host and run services.
 Much of these steps are required for any SPCS solution and can be reused throughout other solutions.

 Here we create the objects for
 - Docker image repositories
-- Compute pools that the serivces will be running on
+- Compute pools that the services will be running on
-- Users, roles and permissions needed to create and also to run and access the serivces
+- Users, roles and permissions needed to create and also to run and access the services

 ### Step 5 - Adapting the backend and frontend code